tigerchen52/Biomedical-Entity-Linking/README.md

 ```
 ## Data preparation
 **Dataset.**
 It is not easy to collect all related data quickly.
-For your convenience, we provide all preprocessed datasets so that you could run our model straight.
+For your convenience, we provide a preprocessed version of datasets so that you could run our model straight.
 But there is a data license of the ShARe/CLEF dataset, we suggest you to obtain it according to an official guideline.
 We valid our model on three datasets, ShARe/CLEF, NCBI and ADR.
 Download these dataset and their corresponding knowledge bases following the urls below.
 | Dataset | Reference KB  |